 However, if you visit or stay in Oslo, go to the Royal Palace.
 The real gem is the park behind with its green lawns, quiet lakes, and many ducks.
 People lay down on the green carpet, kids play around chasing invisible butterflies … It is a place to stay under the tree shade and enjoy the world around you.

 Accommodation in Oslo and Activities and Tours to Make Your Stay More Interesting:

 I loved my budget-friendly hotel in Oslo.
 It is a part of the more affordable Comfort Hotels but has an innovative concept that makes it even cheaper.
 Rooms are very small but soundproof, there is no official reception, although there is most of the time someone available in what looks like a community space.
 I would call it a hostel with a luxurious feel and privacy – rooms have private bathrooms.
 The hotel has a great location just a 2-minutes walk to the Central Train Station, a bit more to the bus station and most of the tourist attractions.
 See prices and availability for Comfort Hotel Xpress Central Station.

 There are many tours and activities that you can do in the Norwegian capital.
 From Myths and Legends of Oslo Tour to Olso Instagram Tour (yep, this is a thing now), you have a difficult choice to make.
 Check the full range of tours in Oslo and chose what’s best for you.

 Norway is one of the best places in Europe for solo female travel.
-And solo or not, to find the quite simple life and to enjoy the astonishing landscapes of Norway is an experience that opens the heart to the true values of the life – love and beauty in everything.
+And solo or not, to find the quite simple life and to enjoy the astonishing landscapes of Norway is an experience that opens the heart to the true values of life – love and beauty in everything.
 Pick some of these cities to visit in Norway and make sure you understand the climate before deciding on a time to travel.